 Will I gain weight on HRT?

-HRT doesn't cause weight gain – there is no medical evidence to support the idea that HRT causes weight gain.
+There is no medical evidence to support the idea that HRT causes weight gain.

 We also start to lose muscle mass.
 As the muscle mass goes down, this reduces the metabolic rate further.
 Doing exercise and building muscle is an important way to help maintain your weight and health.